chaos-mesh/chaos-mesh/doc/kernel_chaos.md

-# Kernel Chaos Document
+# KernelChaos Document

-This document describes how to create kernel chaos experiments in Chaos Mesh.
+This document describes how to create KernelChaos experiments in Chaos Mesh.

-Although kernel injection targets a certain pod, since all pods of the same host share the same kernel, the performance of other pods are also impacted, depending on the specific callchain and frequency.
+Although KernelChaos injection targets a certain pod, since all pods of the same host share the same kernel, the performance of other pods are also impacted, depending on the specific callchain and frequency.

 > **Warning:**
 >